danikaze/controller-overlay/README.md

 Later on, I added some other configs as shown in the top of this document

-The html will show the Elite one by default, but adding `?config=megadrive` should show any other available one.
+The html will show the Elite one by default, but adding `?config=megadrive` should show any other available one (and now it can be chosen with a select input if `display=1` is not added).

 ## Support